 Terms & Conditions: *12-month contract with expected start date of 01 July 2018**, salary according to INSO’s Terms and conditions, 2**4 working days annual leave per year, medical coverage for the employee and up to 4 dependents.*

 Interested applicants are requested to send the following to [email protected] by 10 June 2018 and reference “INSO HRAM-SOM” in the subject line of your email.

 Cover letter specifying how you meet the mandatory requirements, your motivation in applying and what you hope to bring to INSO (2-page maximum).

 Only shortlisted candidates will be contacted.

-Please do not send any additional information (such as copies of certificates, copies of diplomas, other writing samples, etc.) and keep the total size of your application under 2MB if possible.
+Please do not send any additional information (such as copies of certificates, copies of diplomas, etc.) and keep the total size of your application under 2MB.